o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes.md

 {{< preview-migrated >}}

-Games are often built with complex logic, and complex logic can produce a large number of nodes and connections\.
-Script Canvas provides some specialized tools to help you manage this complexity\.
+Games are often built with complex logic, and complex logic can produce a large number of nodes and connections.
+Script Canvas provides some specialized tools to help you manage this complexity.

 **Topics**
 + [Understanding Script Canvas Nodes](/docs/user-guide/scripting/script-canvas/nodes-understanding.md)